dev-mirzabicer/HiRAG/readme.md

-# Retrieval-Augmented Generation with Hierarchical Knowledge (HiRAG)
+# Retrieval-Augmented Generation with Hierarchical Knowledge (🤗 HiRAG)
 This is the repo for the paper [Retrieval-Augmented Generation with Hierarchical Knowledge](https://arxiv.org/abs/2503.10150).

 ## Model Pipeline